ChalmersGU-data-structure-courses/OpenDSA/RST/en/Sorting/Quicksort.rst

 be more efficient?

-:term:`Quicksort` is aptly named because, when properly implemented, it is the fastest known general-purpose in-memory sorting algorithm in the average case.
+:term:`Quicksort` is aptly named because, when properly implemented, it is one of the fastest known general-purpose in-memory sorting algorithms in the average case.
 It does not require the extra array needed by Mergesort, so it is space efficient as well.
 Quicksort is widely used, and is typically the algorithm implemented